Medusa reveals something the Greeks already suspected. Beauty and terror are not opposites. They are twins.

 Now we must step away from Sparta.

-The goddesses stand before him.
-He cannot decide.
-So the goddesses make their offers.
+The goddesses present themselves.
+Paris cannot decide.
+Which is itself the point, because an undecided judge is a judge available for persuasion.
+The offers follow.
 Hera offers empire.
-Athena offers victory in war.
+Athena offers invincibility in war.
 Aphrodite offers the most beautiful woman in the world.

-Paris chooses Helen.
-He does not yet know the oath sworn in Sparta.
-He does not yet know the coalition already pledged.
+Paris chooses.
 He does not yet know he is the torch his mother dreamed.

 Homer allows the reader one moment of clarity before the catastrophe unfolds.
 When Helen appears on the walls of Troy, the Trojan elders watch her pass.
 These are not young men driven by passion.
-These are the old counselors of the city, men who have already seen too much war.
-And yet even they recognize that beauty of this order carries consequences beyond moral judgment.
+They are the old counselors of the city, men who have already seen too much of what desire costs.
+They know the cost of war; something Aeneas too will learn.
+And yet even they concede that beauty of this order exists beyond the reach of moral judgment.
+They do not say she should be returned.
+They say only that she should be, and that the war is, in some sense they cannot quite articulate, comprehensible.

 Would that evil death had pleased me when first I followed your son here, leaving my bridal chamber, my kinsmen, and my child.